promisinganuj/cloud/AWS/IAM/assuming-identity.md

   * Federating users with SAML 2.0
   * Federating users by creating a custom identity broker application

+## Security Token Service (STS)
+### What is AWS Security Token Service (STS)
+* STS is a web service that enables you to request temporary, limited-privilege credentials for AWS IAM users or for users that you authenticate (federated users).
+* Temporary security credentials are short-term, as the name implies.
+They can be configured to last for anywhere from a few minutes to several hours.
+After the credentials expire, AWS no longer recognizes them or allows any kind of access from API requests made with them.
+* Temporary security credentials are not stored with the user but are generated dynamically and provided to the user when requested.

+### What are the use cases for STS?
+* Identity Federation
+  * Enterprise identity federation (authenticated through your company's network)
+    * STS supports SAML which allows for the use of Microsoft AD or your own solution.
+  * Web Identity Federation (third party providers such as Facebook, Google, Twitter and Amazon)
+* Roles for Cross-Account Access
+  * Used for organizations that have more than one AWS account
+* Roles for Amazon EC2 (and Other AWS Services)
+  * Allow an application running on an EC2 instance to access other AWS services without having to embed credentials.
+* Please note that for mobile applications, AWS recommends using Cognito rather than STS.
+Cognito provides additional mobile-specific functionality that makes the flow easier to manager.

+### What are the different STS API Calls?
+ 1. **AssumeRole** — Cross Account Delegation and Federation Through a Custom Identity Broker
+    * Supports MFA
+ 2. **AssumeRoleWithWebIdentity** — Federation Through a Web-Based Identity Provider
+    * Caller must pass a web identity token that indicates authentication from a known identity provider
+ 3. **AssumeRoleWithSAML** — Federation Through an Enterprise Identity Provider Compatible with SAML 2.0
+    * Caller must pass a SAML authentication response that indicates authentication from a known identity provider
+ 4. **GetFederationToken** — Federation Through a Custom Identity Broker
+    * Default expiration period is substantially longer (12 hours instead of one hour).
+ 5. **GetSessionToken** — Temporary Credentials for Users in Untrusted Environments
+    * Supports MFA

+## IDENTITY FEDERATION
 ### What is Identity Federation?
 * It's the process of creating a trust relationship between an external identity provider and AWS.
 * Instead of creating an IAM user, you can use existing identities from AWS Directory Service, your enterprise user directory, or a web identity provider, which is called as Federated User.